PDIS/transcript/2023-05-04-Conversation-with-OpenAI.md

 Arka, do you have further questions?

 ### Arka Dhar:
 I was going to say, this is incredibly interesting, and I'm sure we will have a ton of questions as we start experimenting.
 I have one final, very broad question for you.
-I'm sure you went through a lot of experimentation as you're figuring out the different blocks of information gathering, sharing, surfacing inside, running sortation.
+I'm sure you went through a lot of experimentation as you're figuring out the different blocks of information gathering, sharing, surfacing inside, running sortition.

 Which one was the toughest one for you to crack, and which one do you think is still in your mind can be significantly improved, if you were to pick one part of this process?